 - If you’re worried about being lonely, which you could be if you’re on your own in the winter, go in the summer.
 It’s way busier so it would be easier to do, well probably anything.

-- If you do go in the summer, book accomodation ahead.
+- If you do go in the summer, book accommodation ahead.
 It gets really busy.
-I would book ahead if you go anytime really, because they can usually pick you up from the airport.
+I would book ahead if you go anytime really because they can usually pick you up from the airport.